code0monkey1/EmbeddingVideoInApp/README.md

 step 6 : next you need to connect the mediaController to the videoView you want it to  control using the setAnchorView method

-step 7 : next you  need to connect the videoView to the controller that's it's allowing it to be controlled by (mediaController)
+step 7 : next you  need to connect the videoView to the controller(mediaController)

 step 8 : finally start the video